 - Annastarpana Seva – The Annadanam is conducted for devotees for one full day on behalf of the devotee.

-- By Air – The nearest airport is the Mangalore International Airport which is at a distance of 165 km.
+- By Air – The nearest airport is the Mangalore International Airport which is at a distance of 165 km from the Murudeshwar Temple.
 The Karnataka State Road Transport Corporation (KSRTC) operates regular buses from Mangalore to Murudeshwar.
 One can also avail the services of private taxis and buses.

 - By Road – Regular bus services are available from all major cities and towns of Karnataka lie Bengaluru, Mangalore, Mysore, Udupi, and Bhatkal.